PatLeosrisook/Multi-step-form/README.md

 - [Author](#author)

 ## Overview
+This project is part of a challenge I took from Frontend mentor website.
+The challenge is to create a multi-page form as following  the design the challenge provided in Figma format.
+You can visit the finished project via [this link](https://patleosrisook.github.io/Multi-step-form/)
 ### The challenge
 The challange is to build a multi-page form.
 The requirements of this challange is that users should be able to: